londonjones4189/FitHub/README.md

 ##  Instructions

-How to Run the Project (Using Docker)
+How to Run the Project

-Follow these steps to run a fresh version of FitHub on your machine.
+Follow these steps to run a fresh version of FitHub:

 1. Pull the Latest Version of the Project